 Michelle Laws, MTSEL

 I have visited 25 countries and have taken WPC students to the Czech Republic, Costa Rica and Australia.
 I also spent an academic year abroad in Germany as an undergraduate student.
 Studying abroad is a life changing experience and offers both personal and professional growth.
 We now work in a global economy so understanding cultural perspectives and broadening global business understanding is important.
 Employers are looking for flexible and adaptable individuals with strong communication and problem solving skills.
 What better way to gain these skills than to participate on a study abroad program.
-I have been working at ASU for nineteen years and there is nothing I enjoy more than working with the diverse population of ASU students, faculty and staff.
+I have been working at ASU for 21 years and there is nothing I enjoy more than working with the diverse population of ASU students, faculty and staff.